ingjuanocampo/CompositeDelegateAdapter/README.md

         val adapter = CompositeDelegateAdapter(10)
 ```

-The class extends from the RecyclerView.Adapter and it is open to extension (Please avoid it, keep you adapters easy and clean)
+The class extends from the RecyclerView.Adapter and it is open to extension (Please avoid it, keep your adapters easy and clean)

 This adapter uses to renderize a lisf of DelegateViewHolder, and you can add them so the CompositeDelegateAdapter.